-Robert runs Domainer for the Domainer and Domain Name Investor community.
+Robert runs Domainer for the Domainers, Domain Name Investors and Australian Entrepreneurs.

-He has been a panel member of auDA’s CRC (Constitutional Reform Committee) and currently runs the DIWG (Domain Investor Working Group) which is scrutinising impending Direct .AU Registration Implementation for auDA’s PRP (Policy Review Panel).
+He has been a panel member of auDA’s (Australian Domain Administration) CRC (Constitutional Reform Committee) and also ran the DIWG (Domain Investor Working Group) in 2019 which scrutinised impending Direct .AU Registration Implementation for auDA’s PRP (Policy Review Panel).

 Ed co-hosts the “Domainer Show” with Robert.